Gravebot/Gravebot/README.md

 ## Local Installation
 #### Windows:
-**Warning**: Windows may have issues, even if all steps are done, sadly, we are not able to find the right dependencies for it (mostly regarding League of Legends and Wolfram commands), if you are familiar with coding, you can try messing around, either finding the right dependecies, or disabling the commands.
+**Warning**: Windows may have issues, even if all steps are done, sadly, we are not able to find the right dependencies for it (mostly regarding League of Legends and Wolfram commands), if you are familiar with coding, you can try messing around, either finding the right dependencies, or disabling the commands.
 If you are not familiar with coding, I would advise you to try out Linux, just install it alongside Windows and give it like 20GB of space, it will be plenty, and you will have a good experience.
 Feel free to ask for help regarding installation in Gravebot's Lair, just keep this in mind.

 - Install [node.js](https://nodejs.org/en/) v4.0 or higher
 - Install [python v2.7.3](https://www.python.org) ([32 bit](https://www.python.org/ftp/python/2.7.3/python-2.7.3.msi), [64 bit](https://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi))
 - Install [Microsoft Visual Studio C++ Express](http://go.microsoft.com/?linkid=9816758)
 - Install [node-gyp](https://github.com/nodejs/node-gyp) (open the [command prompt](http://windows.microsoft.com/en-us/windows/command-prompt-faq) and write `npm install -g node-gyp`)
 - Install [redis](http://redis.io/download)
-- Install [libxml2](https://www.zlatkovic.com/pub/libxml/) and add it to your PATH (note that this may not work and some extra tinkering may be needed, if you find a better way of installing it, please share it)
+- Install [libxml2](https://www.zlatkovic.com/libxml.en.html) and add it to your PATH (note that this may not work and some extra tinkering may be needed, if you find a better way of installing it, please share it)
 - If you are unable to install it, you may remove the wolfram-alpha dependency from package.json, and remove wolfram.js in the lib folder.
 That is the only command that uses libxml2.
 - Run `npm-install.bat` to install the Node dependencies
 - Run `launch.bat` to start the bot